xtuml/bridgepoint/doc-bridgepoint/notes/7986_GPS_Watch_Quick_Start/7986_GPS_Watch_Quick_Start_ant.md

 1. Ensure GPS Watch is ready to run without building. i.e, source, executables and library files are available.
 2. Capture the models/applications/gps/GPS Watch for use within a stand-alone BridgePoint installation.
 3. Add a mechanism to launch the GPS Watch model from the Quick Start screen.
-4. Ensure the version of GPS Watch is aligned with the build version of BridgePoint.
+4. Ensure all dependencies on the existing GPS Watch model in the xtuml/bridgepoint repository are satisfied.

 7. Acceptance Test
 ------------------